 Start TODAY with this TOOLKIT!

 Don’t want to wait to start taking on QUATS?
 I don’t blame you!
-As schools start thinking about re-opening in the times of COVID-19, this toolkit is designed to help start the conversation with your child’s educators and school administrators about harmful disinfectants — while also providing safer & effective alternatives and best-practices that will reduce exposures to toxic chemicals, and help keep not only our kids, but our educators and school staff, healthy and safe.
+Many of our PAQ members are parents or caregivers who joined this action group due to their concerns of the the misuse and overuse of quats in schools and childcare setting.
+This toolkit is specifically designed to help start the conversation with educators and school administrators about harmful disinfectants — while also providing safer & effective alternatives and best-practices that will reduce exposures to toxic chemicals, and help keep not only our kids, but our educators and school staff, healthy and safe.
 Take a look!